alvarocaceresmunoz/robot-tocapelotas/README.md

 After this we knew that we could give users a (simple but) powerful live coding language to be used with the robot: tocapelotas-lang.

+## Powering the robot

+We did not have any power supply, so we had to power the servos with batteries.
+4 batteries of 1.5V seem to do the job quite well.
+Here are some pictures of them:

 # Manual

 ## Install